BrewBlox/brewblox-documentation/docs/dev/decisions/20210502_composition.md

   // The owning component is responsible for pulling the plug. const invalidate = inject(InvalidateKey);

-  // We use the ! operator to pretend that the widget is never null.
+  // We use the ! operator to pretend that `widget` is never null.
   // We'll manually check it below. const widget = ref<WidgetT>(widgetStore.widgetById<WidgetT>(widgetId)!);